shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/HandCommander.rst

 Overview
 ~~~~~~~~~~~

-The HandCommander inherits all methods from the `robot commander <RobotCommander.html>`__ and provides commands specific to the hand.
+The SrHandCommander inherits all methods from the `robot commander <RobotCommander.html>`__ and provides commands specific to the hand.
 It allows to get state of tactile sensors, set maximum force and get joints effort.

 Setup
 ~~~~~~~~